nokia/regexp-learner/CONTRIBUTING.md

 ### Fix Bugs

-Look through the GitLab issues for bugs.
+Look through the GitHub issues for bugs.
 Anything tagged with _"Bug"_ and _"Help wanted"_ is open to whoever wants to implement it.

 ### Implement Features

-Look through the GitLab issues for features.
+Look through the GitHub issues for features.
 Anything tagged with _"Enhancement"_ and _"Help wanted"_ is open to whoever wants to implement it.

 ### Write Documentation

-Pattern clustering could always use more documentation, whether as part of the official Pattern clustering docs, in docstrings, or even on the web in blog posts, articles, and such.
+The package could always use more documentation, whether as part of the official package docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to [file an issue](https://gitlabe2.ext.net.nokia.com/mandrews/hockeytracking).
+The best way to send feedback is to [file an issue](https://github.com/nokia/regexp-learner/issues).

 If you are proposing a feature: